oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 By default, the status mechanism defined in this specification only conveys information about the state of Referenced Tokens at the time the Status List Token was issued.
 The validity period for this information, as defined by the issuer, is explicitly stated by the `iat` (issued at) and `exp` (expiration time) claims for JWT and their corresponding ones for the CWT representation.
 If support for historical status information is desired, this can be achieved by extending with a timestamp the request for the Status List Token as defined in [](#status-list-request).
 This feature has additional privacy implications as described in [](#privacy-historical).

-To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token with the additional query parameter `time` and its value being a unix timestamp.
+To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token with the additional query parameter `time` and its value being a unix timestamp, forming the query component `time=<timestamp>` (see below for a non-normative example of a request using such a query).
 The response for a valid request SHOULD contain a Status List Token that was valid for that specified time or an error.

-If the Server does not support the additional query parameter, it SHOULD return a status code of 501 (Not Implemented) or if the requested time is not supported it SHOULD return a status code of 406 (Not Acceptable).
+If the Server does not support the additional query parameter, it SHOULD return a status code of 501 (Not Implemented) or if the requested time is not supported it SHOULD return a status code of 404 (Not Found).
 A Status List Token might be served via static file hosting (e.g., leveraging a Content Delivery Network) that ignores query parameters, which would result in the client requesting a historical status list but receiving the current status list.
 Thus, the client MUST reject a response unless the requested timestamp is within the valid time of the returned token signaled via iat (6 for CWT) and exp (4 for CWT).

 The following is a non-normative example of a GET request using the `time` query parameter: